freenas/freenas-docs/userguide/tn_options.rst

 Log Out
 -------

-To log out of the %brand% GUI, click the "Log Out" entry in the tree.
+To log out of the %brand% GUI, click the :guilabel:`Log Out` entry in the tree.
 You will immediately be logged out.
 An informational message will indicate that you are logged out and will provide a hyperlink which you can click on to log back in.
 When logging back in, you will be prompted for the *root* password.

 .. index:: Reboot